 Note this focus is not lucid dreaming (controlling /shaping a dream), but rather only the reflective processing of your dreams.

-As we wake up, the world begins to connect to us.
+As we wake up, the world begins to connect with us.
 We might hear a bird singing, the wind blowing, the activities of others starting the day.

-We can in that moment of waking start a journey.
+We can go in that moment of waking to start a journey.
 There is an invitation to explore, in spirit, the world around you.